Rex Tillerson Fires Stark Warning To North Korea, Military Action Is ‘An Option’

-Secretary of State Rex Tillerson said that the U.S. has tried for 20 years to persuade North Korea to abandon its nuclear program, but has failed, according to the New York Times.
+Secretary of State, Rex Tillerson, said that the US has tried for 20 years to persuade North Korea to abandon its nuclear program, but has failed, according to the New York Times.
 The Trump administration made clear diplomatic efforts to talk North Korea out of a nuclear confrontation and for North Korea to restrain itself from provocative actions.

-Tillerson said as proof of America’s non-conflictual intent against North Korea, the U.S. has provided $1.3 billion in assistance to the country since 1985.
+Tillerson said as proof of America’s non-conflictual intent against North Korea; the U.S. has provided $1.3 billion in assistance to the country since 1985.
 In return, North Korea has detonated nuclear weapons and increased its capability to launched ballistic missiles to threaten the U.S. and its allies, according to ABC News.

 “I think it’s important to recognize that the political and diplomatic efforts of the past 20 years to bring North Korea to the point of denuclearization have failed.”